mkaudio-company/mkaudiolibrary/README.md

 processor : includes MKAU plugin format.

 # Version
+0.1.12 - Changen I/O type of methonds of simulation and Processor trait into Buffer.

 0.1.11 - Added Buffer for simple format of audio buffer.
 Inline-abled processing functions.

 0.1.10 - Used boxed slice for Saturation for block processing.
 Always inlined processing functions.